relaycorp/fanqiang-poc/README.md

-# Fān Qiáng ("翻墙") Proof of Concept
+# Fān Qiáng Proof of Concept

-This is the Proof of Concept (PoC) of _Fān Qiáng_ ("翻墙"), a VPN tunnelling protocol that mitigates:
+This is the Proof of Concept (PoC) of _Fān Qiáng_ (翻墙), a VPN tunnelling protocol that will mitigate:

-- **Active probing**, by using HTTPS websites to obfuscate traffic, as opposed to purpose-built Application Layer protocols that can be easily identified by the most sophisticated firewalls (e.g. [China's](https://en.wikipedia.org/wiki/Great_Firewall#Active_probing)).
+- **Active probing**, by using existing HTTPS websites to obfuscate traffic, as opposed to purpose-built Application Layer protocols that can be identified by the most sophisticated firewalls (e.g. [China's](https://en.wikipedia.org/wiki/Great_Firewall#Active_probing)).
 - **Enumeration**, mostly by offering a trivial and universal method to turn literally any website into a tunnel.
+  This is necessary,
-  This should result in such a high ratio of tunnels to users that it'd be impractical for censors to block them all, unlike [Tor bridges](https://github.com/scriptzteam/Tor-Bridges-Collector) and virtually all VPN services (except for self-hosted VPN servers).
+  though not sufficient on its own, to offer such a high ratio of tunnels to users that it'd be impractical for censors to block them all, unlike [Tor bridges](https://github.com/scriptzteam/Tor-Bridges-Collector) and virtually all VPN services (except for self-hosted VPN servers).
-- **Fingerprinting**, by making the TLS handshake look like that of a mainstream web browser and the traffic devoid of any VPN-specific patterns.
+- **Fingerprinting**, by making the TLS handshake look like that of a mainstream web browser and the traffic devoid of VPN-specific patterns.

-In other words,
-**this PoC can turn any HTTPS website into a tunnel**, thus making user traffic pass off as regular web browsing.

-## Scope

-The objective of the PoC is to assess the feasibility of the protocol, by focusing on the areas in which I personally lack experience (e.g. NATs, IPv6, TUN interfaces).
-Consequently,
-those components in which I have extensive experience, such as authentication and encryption, are not implemented in the PoC.

 ## Testing

+We tested this PoC from several vantage points around the world, including the following Autonomous Systems (ASes), using a tunnel on Google Cloud Platform (GCP):

+- China: China Unicom (AS4837) and China Telecom (AS4134).
+It worked as expected.
+- Iran: Mobile Communication Company of Iran (AS197207).
+It didn't work: I suspect GCP or that particular GCP region is blocked, in which case it'd work with a different hosting provider.
+- Russia: Rostelecom (AS12389).
+It worked as expected.

+You, too, can test this PoC by following these steps:

 1. Deploy the [gateway](./gateway) to GCP.
-2. Configure an existing website to act as a tunnel.
+2. Turn an existing website into a tunnel.
 Use the example below for Nginx, or consult your web server's documentation.
 3. Test it with the [Android client](./clients/android).

+## Scope

+The objective of the PoC is to assess the feasibility of the protocol, by focusing on the areas in which I personally lack experience (e.g. NATs, IPv6, TUN interfaces).
+Those components in which I have extensive experience, such as authentication and encryption, are not implemented in the PoC.

 ## Architecture